Sancha Dalton

 Meet Sancha!

 Sancha, a Utah native, graduated in 2024 with bachelor's degrees in Writing and Rhetoric and Anthropology.
-Since then, she has gained experience at various nonprofits and currently serves as a Grants Specialist for the Utah Food Bank.
-Sancha has recently begun her MBA program at the University of Utah, and she looks forward to furthering her career in fundraising and community impact.
+Since then, she has gained experience at various nonprofits and currently works in Corporate Partnerships for the Huntsman Cancer Foundation.
+She is now a second-year MBA student and has just begun her MSIS program at the University of Utah.
+Sancha looks forward to furthering her career in fundraising and community impact.

 Q: Why did you choose to study at the University of Utah, and why Writing and Rhetoric?